 Theresa Whitely has been practicing yoga since 1994 and has been teaching since 1999.
 Theresa opened Oceanside Yoga Centre in Qualicum Beach in May 2005.
 The classes Theresa teaches are inspired by many styles of yoga and movement paradigms.
 Theresa recently spent 18 months (2014 – 2016) working and training in Toronto where she taught at Octopus Garden Holistic Yoga Centre, one of Canada’s most respected yoga education schools.
 Theresa has also studied counselling, conflict resolution and contemplative end of life care.
 She is a Thanadoula who is trained to work with people who are in their last months/days of life.

-Theresa has a gentle, down to earth nature that puts people at ease and allows them to have confidence in their practice.
+Theresa has a gentle, down to earth nature that puts people at ease.
 Theresa injects humour into her classes, keeping a lightness in the space.
 She loves teaching all levels and believes that people need to strengthen their bones and muscles while maintaining or improving their range of motion.
-She also believes people need to relax and happily teaches restorative yoga twice a week.
+She also believes people need to relax and happily teaches restorative yoga.

 Ken Lister began experimenting with yoga when he was 6 years old, watching Kareen’s Yoga with Kareen Zebroff, on television.
 He has been teaching yoga since 2011 and is co-owner and manager of Oceanside Yoga Centre.
 Ken’s practice is influenced by his study of Yoga Philosophy, which he first encountered in 1977.
 He has also studied Restorative Yoga and Experiential Anatomy with Judith Hanson Lasater.